AnnoyingTechnology/laravel-blindtest/README.md

 # Security

-There is no actual authentication.
+**There is no actual authentication.**

 Anyone can choose any username on the login page.

-This **must** not be exposed on the internet, or either
+This application **must** not be exposed on the internet, otherwise
 * add an AuthBasic
-* implement password authentication on a fork of this project
+* implement a password authentication on a fork of this project

 # Tech

 * Uses Websocket for real-time communication
-* Use perfect or partial artist and track title matches for scoring
+* Uses perfect or partial artist and track title matches